sh1989/today-i-learned/git/revert_a_merge_commit.md

 Running `git show <commit-hash>` on the merge commit will list the two parent commits, where:
 * The first parent commit was the head of the branch you merged TO
-* The second parent commit wass the head of the branch you merged FROM
+* The second parent commit was the head of the branch you merged FROM

 ```
         merge-commit